5 Early Recovery Tips

-A doctor can provide you with Medication Assisted Treatment (MAT) in addition to other early recovery tips.
+A doctor can provide you with Medication-Assisted Treatment (MAT) in addition to other early recovery tips.
 When you’re new in recovery, the chemistry in your brain and body are constantly changing.
 This is because they have gotten used to having a regular intake of drugs.
 Your body is going to crave those drugs to feel normal.
 By using the proper medications, you can feel better and reduce the desire to use.

 The value of exercise in early recovery cannot be understated.
 This is because the brain and body are linked.
 Research has shown that when you exercise, it helps to treat addiction.
-It also helps with depression, anxiety and other mental health issues as well.
+It also helps with depression, anxiety, and other mental health issues as well.
 These are all common in early sobriety.

 In order to exercise without making it a chore, find something you enjoy doing.
 Start by taking a simple walk.
 Then, find activities that are fun.
-Not only will this improve your mood, it will also provide you with a way to fill free time and avoid cravings.
+Not only will this improve your mood, but it will also provide you with a way to fill your free time and avoid cravings.

 Be Kind to Yourself

 Addiction is a deadly disease that kills thousands of people each year.
 This means that if you’re in early recovery, you’re fighting for your life.
-Just like someone battling cancer, heart disease, tuberculosis, Alzheimer’s or diabetes, you’re whole goal is to merely stay alive.
+Just like someone battling cancer, heart disease, tuberculosis, Alzheimer’s, or diabetes, your whole goal is to merely stay alive.
 In order to do this, you need to treat yourself with compassion.
 Being forgiving of yourself and kind in the way you think and talk to yourself are important.
 Remind yourself you’re doing your best.
 Even if you relapse, don’t beat yourself up.
 Just reach out for help and move forward.

 If You Need a Drug Rehab in NJ